logo RankiaUnited Kingdom

 In this guide, we'll look at the best brokers for buying ETFs in the UK, along with a comparison of each platform's key strengths and weaknesses when it comes to ETF investing.

-These are the 6 best online brokers to invest in ETFs.
+These are the 6 best online brokers to invest in ETFs in the UK in 2026 — all FCA-regulated.

 • eToro